cxy0714/Method-of-Moments-Inference-for-GLMs/README.md

+#### New Update (10/10/2024): Demo for Unknown Sigma and p < n/2-3 Case

+We updated a demo for the case of unknown sigma and p less than n/2-3:

+- The demo is located in the folder `demo_glm_MoM`
+- For usage guidelines, please refer to the `example.R` file in this folder

+This demo showcases our method's application in scenarios where the covariance matrix (sigma) is unknown and the number of predictors (p) is less than half the sample size minus 3 (p < n/2-3).

+The code will be improved later!

 <h1 align="center" style="margin-bottom:0px; border-bottom:0px; padding-bottom:0px">Method-of-Moments-Inference-for-GLMs</h1>
 <h3 align="center" style="margin-bottom:0px; border-bottom:0px; padding-bottom:0px">Method-of-Moments Inference for GLMs and Doubly Robust Functionals under Proportional Asymptotics</h3>